NotYuSheng/COVID-Infographic/README.md

 # COVID-Infographic
-To preview the site, you can simply download the index.html filehujh Google Cloud API Key stored in Google Drive
+To preview the site, you can simply download the index.html file Google Cloud API Key stored in Google Drive